Back to all posts

 A typical service call covers a wide range of potential issues.
 The plumber will check everything from the heating mechanism to the structural integrity of the tank itself.
 Depending on their findings, the repair could involve replacing specific parts, performing essential maintenance, or addressing safety concerns related to gas or electrical connections.
 Understanding what these services entail can help you feel more confident when you make the call for a repair.

-Replacing Heating Elements and Thermostats
+Fixing Heating Elements and Thermostats

 If your water is consistently cold or scalding hot, the problem often lies with the heating elements or the thermostat.
 In an electric water heater, two heating elements are responsible for warming the water; if one burns out, you’ll run out of hot water much faster.
 The thermostat acts as the brain, telling the elements when to turn on and off.
 A faulty thermostat can lead to inconsistent temperatures.
 A professional plumber can quickly test these components, identify the malfunctioning part, and replace it to restore reliable hot water to your home.

-Flushing the Tank to Remove Sediment
+Tank Flushing to Clear Out Sediment

 Have you ever heard a popping or rumbling sound coming from your water heater?
 That’s often the sound of sediment buildup.
 Over time, minerals from your water supply settle at the bottom of the tank, creating a layer of gunk.
 This sediment can insulate the water from the heating source, forcing your unit to work harder and less efficiently.
 A key part of many repair and maintenance services is flushing the tank to clear out this debris.
 This simple step can quiet those strange noises, improve efficiency, and extend the life of your water heater.